Str-iker/steamdeck-tailscale/README.md

   6. To kill the service completely, close the service Terminal window

 ## Things to Know
-The Magic DNS functionality will not work when running tailscale like this, you will be able to reference nodes via tailscale directly by IP only.
+To get a list of node IPs and their status, execute the Tailscale Client Status icon.

-To get a list of node IPs and their status, execute the Tailscale Client Status icon
+To update the version of tailscale, re-execute the installer

 Game streaming does work without having to do anything extra.
 This has been tested.
 ## Extras